-A distinctive of the curriculum at Southwestern Christian University is that as a Christian liberal arts institution of higher learning we value religious literacy.
+A distinctive feature of the curriculum at Southwestern Christian University is that as a Christian liberal arts institution of higher learning we value Christian Literacy.
 Every four-year student is required to take a block of courses designed to enhance their understanding of biblical literature (Old Testament and New Testament), become skilled in use of the Bible (Biblical Hermeneutics), and gain understanding, as well as appreciation of, the global Pentecostal movement (Christian Beliefs).
-Every baccalaureate student-no matter what their major-will leave the University with this strong core unit of study to support the mission of the University to shape people who will go out and influence their world for Jesus Christ.
+Every baccalaureate student-no matter what their major-will leave the university with this strong core unit of study to support the mission of the university to shape people who will go out and influence their world for Jesus Christ.

-REQUIRED RELIGIOUS LITERACY ENROLLMENT
+REQUIRED CHRISTIAN LITERACY ENROLLMENT

-A primary goal of SCU is to impart biblical knowledge and religious literacy to its students.
-Each fulltime student is encouraged to be enrolled each semester in at least three (3) or more hours of Bible or courses specified as substitute courses for Bible until they have completed the required hours of religious literacy as outlined in their degree plan.
+A primary goal of SCU is to impart biblical knowledge and Christian Literacy to its students.
+Each full-time student is required to be enrolled each semester in a minimum of three (3) credit hours of Christian Literacy general education courses as outlined in their degree plan.